shivajreddy/nexus/frontend/nexus/README.md

 # TODO

+- [ ] Edit the colors of loading spinner
 - [ ] LoginForm component - refactor it, separate the business logic.
 - [ ] Better error displaying on LoginForm -(show toast) - server not responding, other errors.